 Communicating with and listening to local communities that may be affected by company activities is a Gran Tierra priority.
-In 2017 GTE conducted 888 meetings with a total of 18,393 attendees and so far in 2018, Gran Tierra has conducted 740 meetings with a total of 16,121 attendees.
+In 2018 GTE conducted 1,566 meetings with a total of 34,272 attendees.
 Many of Gran Tierra’s social investments focus on economic development, such as productive and business development initiatives which are critically important in post-conflict areas.
 Another priority for many local communities in rural areas are programs that strengthen capacities and leadership.

 GTE has several programs that let people see first-hand what the company does to minimize the impact of its operations on the environment.
 One program is called Fam Trips, which involves encouraging families and journalists to visit production sites.
 This program has proved to be effective in countering myths some people have regarding industry practices, by providing basic information about hydrocarbons, and by providing basic information on how oil operations work.
 The visitors can take photos, and sometimes there are special programs for children.
 Some visitors come from areas near current operations and some are from areas where GTE is planning to operate.
-In 2017, GTE hosted 11 Fam Trips with approximately 300 people participating, at the Costayaco Field for the Putumayo basin communities and at the Angeles Field for the Middle Magdalena Valley Basin.
+In 2018, GTE hosted 19 Fam Trips with 253 people participating, at the Costayaco Field for the Putumayo basin communities and at the Acordionero Field for the Middle Magdalena Valley Basin.

 Gran Tierra Te Escucha: An Open Door for the Community

 One of GTE's Te Escucha offices is located in Villagarzón, Putumayo.
 On a typical day, this office receives about 10 visitors from different municipalities.
-In addition to answering questions, the staff receives petitions, complaints and claims from job seekers and addresses concerns and grievances related to issues such as social programs and employment opportunities.
+Community members are encouraged to visit the offices in an effort to uncover potential concerns, which are referred to as Petitions, Complaints and Grievances (PQR’s).
+This important feedback from its community partners can highlight opportunities for improvement or specific issues that the company must respond to.
+The company looks to minimize the time that it takes to successfully resolve any questions or complaints.
 Some of the most frequent questions include: Can GTE include more communities in its work participation programs?
 Can it provide more jobs?
 Can it help the local Planning Association’s (JAC’s) development issues?